gabrielrezzonico/dogsandcats/capstone_report.md

 There was not need to preprocess the images of the dataset.
 The only preprocessing tecnique applied to the images was normaliztion, each value of each RGB image was divided by 255.

 The tecnique of data augmentation was also used during the training step.
-During this step of data augmentation, the tecniques used where to flip the images orizontally.
+During this step of data augmentation, the tecniques used where to flip the images horizontally.
 Shear and zoom with an angle of 0.2 radians was also used.

 ### Process